-Higher Efficiency – Vehicles which use diesel fuel operate at 30% higher efficiency than gas-powered vehicles.
+- Higher Efficiency – Vehicles that use diesel fuel operate at 30% higher efficiency than gas-powered vehicles.

 Off-road diesel is used to power equipment and vehicles that do not operate on U.S. highways and roads.
 It is used for the following purposes:

-Transportation – Off-road diesel is often used in for marine vessels, some aircraft, and carnival rides.
+- Transportation – Off-road diesel is often used for marine vessels, some aircraft, and carnival rides.

-Cheaper than Gasoline – Usually propane in less expensive than diesel or gasoline.
+- Cheaper than Gasoline – Usually propane is less expensive than diesel or gasoline.

 Compressed Natural Gas

-Least Pollution – Vehicles running on a CNG system produce 80% less carbon emissions than those that burn gasoline.
+- Decreased Pollution – Vehicles running on a CNG system produce 80% fewer carbon emissions than those that burn gasoline.

-Ethanol is a bio-fuel alternative for gasoline.
-It is made by converting sugar cane, corn, barley and other natural products into fuel.
+Ethanol is a bio-fuel alternative to gasoline.
+It is made by converting sugar cane, corn, barley, and other natural products into fuel.
 While some cars can run on 100% ethanol, most use an additive.
-Some states require use of at least 10% ethanol in gasoline (E10) in order to cut down gasoline carbon dioxide emissions.
+Some states require the use of at least 10% ethanol in gasoline (E10) in order to cut down gasoline carbon dioxide emissions.
 Ethanol is available in a wide number of concentrations.
 The higher the concentration of ethanol in fuel, the lower the carbon emissions.

 Kerosene is a combustible hydrocarbon liquid that is used as fuel in older lamps and heating units.
 It is in the C12 to C15 range of hydrocarbons created when crude oil is refined.
-It is often died blue to differentiate it from water.
+In fact, it is often dyed blue to differentiate it from water.
 Although it cannot be mixed with water, it can be mixed with petroleum solvents.

 Waspy’s Offers a Wide Variety of Fuels

 Waspy’s offers one of the widest selections of fuels in the state of Iowa.
-These include diesel, off-road diesel, DEF, regular and premium unleaded gasoline, E-10, E-15, E-25, and E-85 flex fuels, bio-fuel, and kerosene.
-In addition, we sell Diesel Exhaust Fluid (DEF), which is 32.5% urea and 67.5% deionized water and decomposes breaks down nitrous oxide (NOx) emissions into nitrogen and water.
+Educating ourselves on the types of fuels for our vehicles is essential in understanding how they run.
+The types of fuels include diesel, off-road diesel, DEF, regular and premium unleaded gasoline, E-10, E-15, E-25, and E-85 flex fuels, bio-fuel, and kerosene.
+In addition, we sell Diesel Exhaust Fluid (DEF), which is 32.5% urea and 67.5% deionized water, and decomposes and breaks down nitrous oxide (NOx) emissions into nitrogen and water.

 For more information about Waspy’s Truck Stop and our complete line of fuels, contact us today!